Rainyan/action-sp-cvar-docs/README.md

 ## Example
 ### Action file
-Create the file `.github/workflows/docs.yml` at the root of the repo:
+Using the file `.github/workflows/docs.yml` at the root of the repo:
 ```yml
 name: Update cvar docs